Last updated on 11/26/2018

 All halls, aside from Roth, also have at least one single-stall inclusive restroom available near the lobby for community use.
 Panther Village and Lawther's single-stall restrooms also have showers available.
 We encourage all students to consider what type of restroom style best suits their housing needs.
 If you have specific questions about restrooms in your desired housing community or would like to work one-on-one to secure on-campus housing that meets your restroom needs, please contact Jean Wiesley in the DOR.

 In 2007, Chapter 216 of the Iowa Civil Rights Act added both sexual orientation and gender identity as protected classes against discrimination in both public accommodations and employment practices.
 Under Iowa building code, the community restrooms available across campus, in traditional residence halls, and in Lawther Hall are gendered male or female.
+Noehren Hall will have single-stall restrooms in part of the building, expected to be completed in Fall 2019.
 Individuals at UNI are welcomed to use gendered restrooms which best match their gender identity, including in the residence halls.
-Staff are trained to be inclusive and sensitive related to restroom usage.
+Residence hall staff are trained to be inclusive and sensitive related to restroom usage.

-All of the residence halls aside from Roth also have inclusive, single-stall restrooms available near the lobby areas for visitor or community use.
+All of the residence halls also have inclusive, single-stall restrooms available near the lobby areas for visitor or community use.
 Aside from the inclusive, single-stall restrooms, Lawther Hall’s community restrooms access are limited to individuals who live in that community through student ID recognition.

 We encourage students to use the DOR's Contract Completion Guide as a resource to navigate the steps to securing on-campus housing.
 When navigating the Housing & Dining Contract, students are presented with a few options to choose their on-campus housing needs.